edmarkovich/pi-productivity/README.md

 In my latest implementation, I soldered the electronics onto a shield board that attaches directly over the Pi.
 However, that's an aesthetic choice and mainly an excuse to solder.
 The funcionality can be achieved using a solderless breadboard with a few resistors, LEDs and a button, as seen in this earlier [prorotype](pics/breadboard-closeup.png) (rubberband optional.)

+- Gmail and Google Calendars are polled using REST APIs.
+It does not implement the Oath authentication workflows - you have to do that once yourself and provide the token to the program.
+See configuration section below.
+- The task list is accessed using a simple HTTPS request and is therefore much simpler technically.
+If you want to use just the task functionality, you can comment out the other stuff.
+I will maybe make that configurable in the future.

 ## Functionality